CyberThreatForce/CTF-2021/misc/Car_Transmissions/instruct.md

 We believe that the APT-403 is using the key as a message sender, and the car as a receiver.
 We intercepted a binary code, and an encryption algorithm.

-Your mission, would be to decrypt the transmission, and find the hidden message behind it.
+Your mission, will be to decrypt the transmission, and find the hidden message behind it.

 Q.G